isaacsucn/ThermocoupleCalculator/README.md

 # ThermocoupleCalculator

-This project provide a library to calculate themocouples.
+This project provide a library to calculate thermocouple.

 The data is from nist.gov.

-# Introducton
+## Introduction

-Just include the files under src in your project, and you can use the function to calculate EMF with temperature or calculate temperatur with EMF.
+Just include the files under src in your project, and you can use the function to calculate EMF with temperature or calculate temperature with EMF.